andrewcooke/bnum/README.md

 <class str>
 ```

-Often, names are all you need (think of symbols in Lisp).
-But some languages
+Often, names are all you need (think of symbols in Lisp), but some languages
-associate alternative values with enumerations.
-These are usually integers,
+associate alternative values with enumerations (think of enums in Java).
-counting from 0 or 1, or bit fields.
+These are usually integers, counting from 0 or 1, or bit fields.

 Using the `Bits` mixin provides bit fields: